 Landslides are a dominant erosion process on steep, forested slopes in western Oregon (OBF 2001).
 Landslides generate large quantities of sediment, posing a significant risk to water quality as the sediment moves downhill and into rivers and streams.
-Herrera mapped landslide areas in the Clackamas River watershed using the Statewide Landslide Information Database for Oregon (SLIDO-2) from the Oregon Department of Geology and Mineral Industries (DOGAMI), which is a database of landslides and landslide related features compiled from more than 300 published and unpublished geologic hazard studies.
-Approximately 1,250 landslide deposits and landslide-related features and 605 historic landslide point locations were mapped by DOGAMI in the Clackamas River watershed.
+Herrera mapped landslide areas in the Clackamas River watershed using the Statewide Landslide Information Database for Oregon (SLIDO-2) from DOGAMI which is a database of landslides and landslide related features compiled from more than 300 published and unpublished geologic hazard studies.
+Approximately 2,500 landslide deposits and landslide-related features and 620 historic landslide point locations were mapped by DOGAMI in the Clackamas River watershed.